Ride Week Tasmania

 This week is open to all and is about exploring adventure and improving skills.
 It is great if you are short on time and want someone to take the hassle out of all the organisation, planning, and bookings.
 Just turn up and ride!

 The trip caters to up to 12-15+ people, is flexible, and accommodates all skill levels.
-Riders form 3 groups daily based on confidence, fitness, and skills, exploring trails most suited to each group.
+Generally, riders are welcome to either head out on their own or join one of the guides to explore with them.
+They will form groups daily based on confidence, fitness, and skills, exploring trails most suited to each group.
 Take a look at the day-by-day itinerary for more details.
 If you are a beginner and not sure if this trip is for you, please reach out to us, and we can discuss.

 Unlike our other trips, this one is open to all.
 It is our once-per-year mixed ride week for everyone to enjoy.
 Many of the women who have attended the women’s retreats were looking for a trip either their partners could go on, or a trip they could share as a couple.
 This is where Ride Week Tasmania comes in!

-On most days, an hour or two will be set aside for a more traditional skills lesson for anyone who wants to participate.
-Our coaches will geek out with some theory and then put into practice a specific mountain bike skill.
+On some days, an hour or two will be set aside for a more traditional skills lesson for anyone who wants to participate.
+Our coaches will talk through some theory and then put into practice a specific mountain bike skill.
 If lessons aren’t your thing, no problem.
-Just hit the trails either with one of the other guides or head off by yourself exploring.
+Just hit the trails either with one of the other guides or head off by yourself to explore.

 Yes, this trip will have a combination of male and female coaches and guides.